CBETVN/Prevoda4ka/README.md

 The result is a score from 0 to 100.
 Smart Object names are weighted most heavily (50%) since they're the primary translation targets.
 A high score means the PSD is well-prepared for translation; a low score suggests layer names may need cleanup in the PSD.

----

-## Structural Gotchas from Real PSDs

-- **Double SO instances**: the same linked SO often appears twice in a folder (one directly, one inside a sub-group).
-They share `smartObjectMore.ID`. `purgeSOInstancesFromArray` deduplicates before the loop; `processedIds` prevents re-translation when the same container is matched again from a sibling SO.
-- **Intermediate wrapper groups**: SO/text layers are commonly nested under unnamed sub-groups (`Group 3`, `Surface`, `txt only`). `_collectVocabNames` recurses through these transparently.
-- **Partial translations**: many EN phrases have empty cells for some languages. `parseExcelFile` stores `""` — `phraseGuesser` rejects empty translated phrases and leaves the layer untouched.
-- **Locked layers**: `translateSmartObject` checks for locked state before entering edit mode and skips silently (locked SO would trigger "command unavailable").
-- **Invisible layers**: excluded at collection time — if a language group (e.g. the `BG` group) is hidden, it is skipped entirely.
-- **Nested Smart Objects**: the recursive translation path opens nested SOs depth-first.
-A layer count safeguard prevents runaway processing on very complex SOs.
-- **Missing fonts**: `textItem.contents` permanently destroys remapped fonts.
-The atomic batchPlay write path avoids this.
-Font remap must happen BEFORE any text writes.

----

 ## Known Issues / WIP Areas